mpiasecki0/ChordsPractice/README.md

 ### Prerequisites
-This Project requires Java 8 SDK and the Build Tool Gradle to deploy.
+This project requires Java 8 SDK and the Build Tool Gradle to deploy.
 Having Android Studio is definitely a good idea to simply import and customize this project.